felixlaumon/kaggle-plankton/README.md

 ## TODO

+- [ ] Try weight norm
+- [ ] See if more neurons is actually necessary (check if the filters are dead or not)
+- [ ] Find out misclassified error across sub-categories to determine if necessary to utilize tree structure
+- [ ] Try batch norm again??
-- [ ] Generate prediction based on transformed photos (uniformly averaged)
+- [ ] Pixel value jittering
-- [ ] Mean subtractor for the test iterator
+- [ ] Embarrassingly parallelize transform?
+- [X] Make sure test image averaging works
+- [X] Use DNN instead of cuda_convnet
-- [ ] Benchmark real time augmentator and turn them into a single affine transform
+- [x] Benchmark real time augmentator and turn them into a single affine transform
+- [x] Generate prediction based on transformed photos (uniformly averaged)
 - [x] Mean subtraction augmentation
+- [x] Mean subtractor for the test iterator
 - [x] Write script to generate npy files
 - [x] Write script to train model
 - [x] Write script to write to submission files